Winter Hours (November-May)

 James B. Hendryx – Author of Western Fiction

 The Leelanau Historical Society is home to the James B. Hendryx Collection.
-Items from this collection will soon be on display.
+Items from this collection are on display.
 Learn about this famous author and his connection to Leelanau County, MI, where his home still stands today.

 Virtual Exhibits